Mar de colores

-Mar de Colores (English: Sea of Colors) is the second studio album by Spanish-German singer-songwriter Álvaro Soler.
+Mar de colores (English: Sea of Colors) is the second studio album by Spanish-German singer-songwriter Álvaro Soler.
 It was released on 7 September 2018 by Airforce1 Records and Universal Music.

-An expanded version of the deluxe edition of the album, subtitled Versión Extendida, was released on 10 May 2019.
-It features three new songs, "Loca", "La Libertad" and "Taro".
+An expanded version of the deluxe edition of the album, subtitled Versión extendida, was released on 10 May 2019.
+It features three new songs, "Loca", "La libertad" and "Taro".

+Critical reception

+Hannes Huß from laut.de found that the album was suffering from "cliché overload" and added: "Every song feels like a paint-by-numbers exercise, never like an original work of art.
+As a result, there's no emotional spark while listening — each track just drifts by without leaving a trace.
+A few rough edges to rub against would have done the music a world of good.
+As it is, the aftertaste is that of an instant tomato sauce, which has about as much in common with real tomatoes as Alvaro Soler’s music has with summer — or an all-inclusive resort in Ibiza with Spain itself."
+He rated the album one out of five stars.